Obstetric Anesthesia in Syracuse, NY

 Like narcotic medications, tranquilizers may also make patients feel particularly drowsy.
 For this reason, they are not often used during childbirth, though they can be beneficial for women with significant anxiety during labor and delivery.

-The highly trained OBGYNs at CNY Women’s Healthcare are dedicated to providing the highest quality of care to women throughout East Syracuse, NY.
+The board-certified OBGYNs at CNY Women’s Healthcare are dedicated to providing the highest quality of care to women throughout East Syracuse, NY.
 All of our providers have extensive experience and will take the time to discuss all of your obstetric anesthesia options and answer any questions you may have.
-Call (315) 446-4400 to schedule an appointment at our office today!
+To schedule a consultation at our OBGYN office in East Syracuse, please call (315) 446-4400 today.